Lifailon/froxy/README.md

 [➡️](https://github.com/Lifailon/ReverseProxyNET/blob/rsa/README.md) Choose language [➡️‍](https://github.com/Lifailon/ReverseProxyNET/blob/rsa/README_RU.md) Выберите язык

-A command line utility for implementing a .NET based reverse proxy.
+A cross-platform command line utility for implementing a .NET-based reverse proxy.
 It is used to provide access to all hosts on the network from one network interface to remote applications via HTTP and TCP protocols accessible through another network interface without unnecessary settings and with authorization support.

 ## 💁 For what?